 Her handwriting was very distinctive and also hard to read.
 That's because she injured her finger as a child.
 Her index finger got caught in a fan and when it healed, she couldn't bend it anymore.
 It was always straight which made writing a little difficult.
 But she could still play the piano beautifully.
 And the organ too!
 (Scroll to bottom of post to see a photo of my grandmother - Dorothy - and I.)

-The batter consists of a white cake mix made with club soda, eggs, oil, pistachio pudding mix and nuts.
+- In a large bowl, add the white cake mix, club soda, eggs, oil, pistachio pudding mix and nuts.
+Mix until smooth.

-Frost cooled cake, then pipe Cool Whip on top.
+Frost cooled cake, then pipe Cool Whip or whipped cream on top.

 Add cherries for a pop of color.
 This step wasn't in the original recipe, but I thought it was pretty.